 Food insecurity inevitably worsens when fighting drives large numbers of people from their homes, land and livelihoods, and when it restricts access to people in need of life-saving assistance.
 WFP has invested in research to identify best practices in contributing to peace.
-Initial findings from a joint research partnership with theStockholm International Peace Research Institute (SIPRI), focusing on El Salvador, Iraq, Kyrgyzstan and Mali, indicated that WFP’s work contributed to improving the prospects for peace by: enhancing access to contested natural resources (e.g. water, land); bolstering social cohesion and resolving grievances within and between communities; increasing opportunity and inclusion, including for youth; and increasing citizen-state trust by contributing to strengthening state accountability and service delivery.
+Initial findings from a joint research partnership with theStockholm International Peace Research Institute (SIPRI), focusing on 12 country-specificcase studies and five thematic areas, indicated that WFP’s work contributed to improving the prospects for peace by: enhancing access and supply to contested natural resources (e.g. water, land); bolstering social cohesion and resolving grievances within and between communities; increasing opportunity and inclusion, including for youth; and increasing citizen-state trust by contributing to strengthening state accountability and service delivery.

-In 9 out of 10
+In 4 out of 4

 World Food Programme - The 2020 Nobel Peace Prize Laureate